THM-MoTE/mope-server/README.md

 Helpful when writing Modelicascripts or communicating through CORBA

 - [OpenModelica User's Guide](https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/)
-(not really helpfull while developing but for getting knowledge about the users!)
+(not really helpful while developing but for getting knowledge about the users!)